gseidler/The-MSX-Red-Book/the_msx_red_book.md

     Address...
 7347H

-This routine is used by the Factor Evaluator to apply the "INKEY$" function.
-The state of the keyboard buffer is examined via the CHSNS standard routine.
+This routine is used by the Factor Evaluator to apply the "`INKEY$`" function.
+The state of the keyboard buffer is examined via the [CHSNS](#chsns) standard routine.
 If the buffer is empty the address of a dummy null string descriptor is returned in [DAC](#dac).
-Otherwise the next character is read from the keyboard buffer via the CHGET standard routine.
+Otherwise the next character is read from the keyboard buffer via the [CHGET](#chget) standard routine.
 After checking that sufficient space is available (6625H) the character is copied to the String Storage Area and the result descriptor created (6821H).

 <a name="7367h"></a>

     Address...
 7367H

-This routine is used by the "LIST" statement handler to output a character to the current output device via the [OUTDO](#outdo) standard routine.
+This routine is used by the "`LIST`" statement handler to output a character to the current output device via the [OUTDO](#outdo) standard routine.
 If the character is a LF code then a CR code is also issued.

 <a name="7374h"></a>

     Address...
 7374H

-This routine is used by the Interpreter Mainloop to collect a line of text when input is from an I/O buffer rather than the keyboard, that is when a "LOAD" statement is active.
+This routine is used by the Interpreter Mainloop to collect a line of text when input is from an I/O buffer rather than the keyboard, that is when a "`LOAD`" statement is active.
 Characters are sequentially input (6C71H) and placed in [BUF](#buf) until [BUF](#buf) fills up, a CR is detected or the end of file is reached.
 All characters are accepted apart from LF codes which are filtered out.
 If [BUF](#buf) fills up or a CR is detected the routine simply returns the line to the Mainloop.
 If the end of file is reached while some characters are in [BUF](#buf) the line is returned to the Mainloop.
 When end of file is reached with no characters in [BUF](#buf) then I/O buffer 0 is closed (6D7BH) and [FILNAM](#filnam) checked to determine whether auto-run is required.
-If not control returns to the Interpreter "OK" point (411EH).
+If not control returns to the Interpreter "`OK`" point (411EH).
 Otherwise the system is cleared (629AH) and control transfers to the Runloop (4601H) to execute the program.

 <a name="73b2h"></a>